frameorc/frameorc/doc/builder.md

 any arguments any number of times, and in any combinations of property accesses and calls.

-Finally, there is a function `render` which calls the function stored in the builder with the data of all property accesses and calls.
+Finally, there is a function `complete` which calls the function stored in the builder with the data of all property accesses and calls.